Mathen/LongJump/README.md

 ## Project Overview
 LongJump is an electronic board that connects to other LongJump board to play classic boardgames such as checkers, chess, and connect 4.
 Currently we have relased our prototype build with features listed below.
-To connect to the board online visit for instructions: https://longjump.ip-dynamic.org/
+To start a match or view board internet connection instructions visit: https://longjump.ip-dynamic.org/

 ## Prototype